Yes, people still use Blogger. Over 353,000 live websites are running on it right now, according to BuiltWith.

 Recommendations and Future Outlook

-If you’re wondering if anyone still uses Blogger these days, the answer is yes!
+So, does anyone use Blogger anymore?
+The answer is yes!
 Despite its limitations in advanced features, customization, and monetization options, it can still be a great platform for those new to blogging.

 However, if you want to generate income from your blog or have full control over it, I wouldn’t suggest using Blogger.